 Embedded Software vs Firmware Use Cases

-While firmware vs embedded software operates on hardware, each has distinct functions and features.
-Firmware controls how these devices do tasks like making phone calls, printing papers, and flying.
-In the meantime, embedded software adds features and services, including cameras, cloud printing, and obstacle detection.
+The functions and features of firmware vs embedded software are different, even though both operate on hardware.
+Firmware is responsible for controlling tasks like making phone calls, printing papers, and flying.
+On the other hand, embedded software adds additional features and services such as cameras, cloud printing, and obstacle detection.

-To better understand the difference between firmware and embedded software, it’s insightful to discover how they are used in different products.
-By examining these below use cases, we can see how firmware and embedded software work together to make devices more functional, user-friendly, and smart.
+To understand the distinction between firmware and embedded software, let us explore their respective applications in different products.
+By examining the following use cases, we can observe how firmware and embedded software collaborate to enhance device functionality, user-friendly, and intelligence.

 Televisions

 Smart TVs still use firmware for low-level signal processing tasks.
 They require more firmware to operate the wired or wireless network interface and interact with the remote control.
 However, smart TVs also have operating systems, often Android or Roku, and applications that can be accessed directly from the TV or by internet download.
-These applications, or embedded software, allow for greater user engagement than just changing the channel and volume.
+These applications, also known as embedded software, greatly enhance the user experience by offering more than just the ability to change channels and adjust volume.

 Robots

 Typically, industrial robots with a single purpose may function using just firmware.
-The firmware controls the robot’s behavior, processes sensor input, and takes appropriate action.
+Which is responsible for controlling their behavior, processing sensor input, and making decisions accordingly.

 Now, picture a multipurpose robot with enough sensors and actuators for various tasks.
 All of its actuators (arms, joints, wheels, and tools) and sensors (cameras, motion sensors, audio sensors, and so on) still need firmware, as do its wireless networking and positioning systems (Wi-Fi, GPS, and Bluetooth).